-In the early 1940's, my grandfather, Erney and his family went back to his village in Greece, Bezoula.
+In the mid 1930's, my grandfather, Erney and his family went back to his village in Greece, Bezoula.
 It is 4 hours northwest of Athens.
 He and my grandmother Emily and their children, my pop Charlie and my aunt Mary Lou, spent 6 months there.

 During the visit, Erney grew close to his nephew, Thomas.
 According to family lore, he really thought Tommy was a "good boy".
 A decade or so later, he helped Tommy come to Gettysburg, and gave him a job at the Texas Lunch.

 Tommy was a fun personality, with a deep appreciation for the opportunity he had been given.
 He, like my grandfather and father, became very popular in Gettysburg.
 He worked tirelessly at the Texas Lunch, treating the business and its customers as though they were his.
 He was well known for his friendly way, his fun sense of humor and more for his natural cooking talents.
 He had a great business feel, and a special compassion for the people who worked with and for him.